TISUnion/Carpet-TIS-Addition/website/docs/loggers.md

 Available options:
 - `all`: Log everything below
-- `hud`: (HUD logger) Display the current value of the entity ID counter and the percentage of overflowing back to 0.
-Notes: the value of the counter equals to the latest created entity's ID
+- `hud`: (HUD logger) Display the current value of the entity ID counter, the percentage of overflowing back to 0, and the increment speed per second
+  - Format: `EID <current value> <percentage>% <increment speed>/s`
+  - Notes: the value of the counter equals to the latest created entity's ID
 - `increment`: Log when an `Entity` object gets instantiated and increases the entity ID counter

 Attributes:
 - Default option: `hud`
 - Suggested options: `hud`, `increment`, `all`

+The sampling window length for calculating the increment speed can be specified with rule [entityIdCounterLoggerSamplingDuration](rules.md#entityidcounterloggersamplingduration), default 100gt (5s)

 ![entityIdCounter](images/logger/entityIdCounter.png)